- Sports and Recreation»

 There is a period of time between the busy and off seasons where the parks are moderately crowded and rates are considered 'normal.
 Typically this is during a transition period where some schools are in session and some are not.
 A perfect example is I got out of school in early June, but my cousins in Iowa got out in early May.
 A reverse is that I went back to school the last week of August and they went back in September.

 The bottom line is if you feel comfortable pulling your children out of school you will save a little money on a trip to Disney.
 I'm not saying that taking kids out of school is the best practice, just that it will save money and the parks won't be as busy.
 If you get with your child's school before your trip chances are pretty good that their teachers will be more than willing to give them the work that they will be missing in advanced.
 I can't tell you how many trips I spent doing homework on the car ride down and back.
+I would even spend time doing homework while every one was getting ready for the parks in the morning and for bed at night.
 My parents were also usually really nice in that we would drive back on Saturday and give me the entire day Sunday to work on all my homework.

 Electric Water Pageant Parade